TheSilvered/nest/docs/c_api/c_api-interpreter.md

 **Description:**

-Destroy all the components of the libraray.
+Destroy all the components of the library.
 It is not safe to access any object created while the library was initialized after this function is called.
 Any destructors that may access Nest objects must be called before calling this function.